Creating, launching and working on an Amazon business is super exciting – but selling it can be just as exciting.

 Then there’s the thorny issue of negotiating the sale with potential buyers.
 How good are your negotiating skills?
 Are they so good that you’ll get the deal you want and not the deal they want?

 Worse still, you simply won’t have a network of potential buyers you can offer your business to.
-Instead, it could be slim pickings and a case of “first come, first serve” – and this alone can cause you to get short-changed.
+Instead, it may be a case of “first come, first serve” and you may be short-changed.

-Selling with a broker is by the far the best option that we recommend when it comes to selling your Amazon business if you’ve never done this before.
+Selling your Amazon business with a broker is by far the best option if you’ve never done it.

 For one thing, a broker will do most of the hard work for you.
-They will work with you to market your business, to put together a prospectus and to tout it around their network of potential buyers.
+They will help you market your company, create a prospectus, and promote it to their buyer network.

 They will also draft the sales agreement and negotiate the sale itself.
 This means that you can largely take a back seat and wait for the final sale to come in.
 You don’t have to do much of anything.

 Even better, a broker is the most qualified person to sell your business for maximum value.
-They are hugely experienced professionals who have sold businesses just like yours (businesses that are worth $20,000+) many, many times to buyers from all around the world.
-They understand how to breeze through the negotiation process and dodgy any potential minefields, and they know how to answer a potential buyer’s questions.
-They also know how to answer your questions.
+They are tried and tested professionals who have sold businesses like yours (worth over $20,000) to buyers worldwide.
+They know how to negotiate, avoid pitfalls, and know how to answer your questions.

 Naturally, brokers won’t do all this for free.
 There are fees involved in the form of commission, and you might have to pay as much as 15% in fees.
 But for the amount of work that a broker puts in, as well as for the fact that they are highly likely to maximise your profit, they are always worth it.

-Moreover, brokers are generally very good at minimising legal expenses so that you’re paying less than you typically would in legal fees if you were doing this yourself.
+Also, brokers are generally very good at minimising legal expenses, so you pay less than you would if you did it yourself.

 Whichever way you decide to sell your business, you will still need to prepare it for sale.